FlauFly/plato-analysis/README.md

 ## Setup

-This project doesn't require setup, if you want only to see final effect of analysis (look at #quick-start).
-If you want to reproduce and/or modify project, clone repository.
+This project doesn't require setup, if you want only to see final effect of analysis (look at Quick Start).
+If you want to reproduce and/or modify project locally, clone repository and then write in terminal:

+$ cd plato-analysis
+$ conda env create -f environment.yml
+$ conda activate plato